 Terrorism event—means:

-An act (including, but not limited to, the use of force or violence or the threat of force or violence) of any person or group of persons (whether acting alone or on behalf of in connection with any organisation or government), which from its nature or context is done for, or in connection with, political, religious, ideological, ethnic or similar purposes or reasons (including the intention to influence or intimidate any government and/or put the public, or any section of the public, in fear) and which materially increases the costs to Service Provider of providing a Firm Service.
-Insurer credit risk event—means:
+An act (including, but not limited to, the use of force or violence or the threat of force or violence) of any person or group of persons (whether acting alone or on behalf of in connection with any organisation or government), which from its nature or context is done for, or in connection with, political, religious, ideological, ethnic or similar purposes or reasons (including the intention to influence or intimidate any government and/or put the public, or any section of the public, in fear) and which materially increases the costs to the Service Provider of providing a Firm Service.

-An event where the insolvency of the insurers of Service Provider occurs, as a result of which Service Provider:

-incurs materially higher or materially lower costs for insurance premiums than those allowed for in the access arrangement; or
+Note for the avoidance of doubt, in making a determination on a Terrorism Event, the AER will have regard to, amongst other things:

+i. whether the Service Provider has insurance against the event;

+ii. the level of insurance that an efficient and prudent service provider would obtain in respect of the event; and

+iii. whether a declaration has been made by a relevant government authority that a terrorism event has occurred.

+Insurer credit risk event

+Insurer Credit Risk Event means an event where:

-in respect of a claim for a risk that would have been insured by Service Provider’s insurers, is subject to a materially higher or lower claim limit or a materially higher or lower deductible than would have applied under that policy; or
+(a) A nominated insurer of the Service Providers becomes insolvent, and as a result, in respect of an existing, or potential, claim for a risk that was insured by the insolvent insurer, the Service Provider:

+i. is subject to a higher or lower claim limit or higher or lower deductible than would have otherwise applied under the insolvent insurer’s policy; or

-incurs additional costs associated with self funding an insurance claim, which, would have otherwise been covered by the insolvent insurer.
+ii. incurs additional costs associated with self-funding an insurance claim, which would otherwise have been covered by the insolvent insurer.

+Note for the avoidance of doubt, in making a determination on an Insurer Credit Risk Event, the AER will have regard to, amongst other things:

+i. the Service Provider’s attempts to mitigate and prevent the event from occurring by reviewing and considering the insurer’s track record, size, credit rating and reputation, and

+ii. in the event that a claim would have been made after the insurance provider became insolvent, whether the Service Provider had reasonable opportunity to insure the risk with a different provider.

-Insurance cap event—means:
+Insurance cap event

-An event whereby:
+Insurance Cap Event means an event where:

-Service Provider makes a claim on a relevant insurance policy
+the Service Provider makes a claim or claims and receives the benefit of a payment or payments under a relevant insurance policy;

-Service Provider incurs costs beyond the relevant policy limit; and
+the Service Provider incurs costs beyond the relevant policy limit; and

-the costs beyond the relevant policy limit materially increase the costs to Service Provider of providing the Firm Service.
+the costs beyond the relevant policy limit increase the costs to Service Provider of providing the Firm Service.

-For the purposes of this Insurance cap event:
+For the purposes of this Insurance Cap Event:

-the relevant policy limit is the greater of Service Provider’s actual policy limit at the time of the event that gives rise to the claim and its policy limit at the time the Regulator made its Final Decision on Service Provider’s access arrangement proposal, with reference to the forecast operating expenditure approved in the Regulator’s Final Decision and the reasons for that decision; and
+the relevant policy limit is the greater of:

+i. the Service Provider’s actual policy limit at the time of the event that gives, or would have given rise to the claim; and;

+ii. the policy limit that is explicitly or implicitly commensurate with the allowance for insurance premiums that is included in the forecast operating expenditure allowance approved in the AER’s final decision for the Access Arrangement Period;